MihRazvan/bucharest_hackathon/README.md

 ## Why Pipe It!!?

 Traditional invoice factoring is slow, opaque, and capital inefficient.
-PipeIt solves this by:
+Pipe It!! solves this by:

 - **Instant liquidity** through financing Request Network invoices.
 - **Smart yield optimization** with AI-based trading of idle vault funds.